 - Possess good skills in developing relationships, being culturally collaborative, and connecting with others

 - Be collaborative, self-directed, self-motivated, organized and able to multitask

 - Have flexibility with their schedule

-- Have some basic computer skills (helpful)
+- Have basic computer skills (helpful)

-OR Be a young adult with disabilities
+OR Be an adult with disabilities

 Click on the Apply button below to submit your on-line application.
 For the two requested reference letters, attach them to your on-line application or email them separately to Nickie Brandenburger at firstname.lastname@example.org